Rosé (singer): Fashion and endorsements

-Throughout her career, Rosé's fashion image has been widely covered by fashion journalists and international media.
-She has been named the global ambassador and endorser of several fashion brands, including Yves Saint Laurent, Tiffany & Co., Rimowa, and Puma, among others.
+Throughout her career, Rosé's fashion image has been widely covered by fashion journalists and international media, with her personal style being notably defined by her signature blonde hair.
+She has been named the global ambassador and endorser of several fashion brands, including Yves Saint Laurent, Tiffany & Co., Rimowa, Puma, and Levi's, among others.
 Internationally, she has been selected to be the face of numerous fashion campaigns and collections, in addition to her features on fashion magazine covers and articles.

 Yves Saint Laurent

 In July 2020, Rosé was named the global ambassador for Yves Saint Laurent (YSL) by creative director Anthony Vaccarello, serving as its first global ambassador in 59 years.
 She was the global face of Saint Laurent's Fall/Winter 2020 campaign.
-Since then, Rosé has co-starred in the brand's Fall campaigns from 2022–2025, in addition to a 2021 Spring and a 2023 Autumn/Pre-Autumn campaign.
+Since then, Rosé has co-starred in the brand's Fall campaigns from 2022–2026, in addition to a 2021 Spring and a 2023 Autumn/Pre-Autumn campaign.
+In September 2021, Rosé made her debut appearance at the Met Gala, a fundraising event held annually at the Metropolitan Museum of Art Costume Institute in New York City, as Vaccarello's guest.
+As a result, she, alongside rapper CL, became one of the first female K-pop idols to attend the event.
 Involved in YSL's luxury cosmetics line, Rosé also became the muse for Yves Saint Laurent Beauté in January 2021, before ultimately becoming its global ambassador in January 2025 and headlining its Love Collection campaign.

-Continuing her work with the brand, Rosé was chosen by Vaccarello to serve as a guest juror at the 2024 ANDAM Fashion Awards.
+Continuing her work with the brand, Rosé made her Cannes Film Festival debut dressed in YSL in May 2023.
+She was chosen by Vaccarello to serve as a guest juror at the 2024 ANDAM Fashion Awards.
 That same year, complementing the release of the Saint Laurents Editions book Love Letters, YSL produced a 500-copy limited edition vinyl featuring Rosé reading two love letters selected from the work.

-Public appearances

-In September 2021, Rosé made her debut appearance at the Met Gala, a fundraising event held annually at the Metropolitan Museum of Art Costume Institute in New York City, as Vaccarello's guest.
-As a result, she, alongside rapper CL, became one of the first female K-pop idols to attend the event.
-In May 2023, Rosé made her Cannes Film Festival debut in YSL.
 In 2025, Rosé returned to the Met Gala dressed in a custom Saint Laurent tuxedo, with which she was selected to be featured on the year's edition of Instagram's annual Met Gala class photo.

 Tiffany & Co.

 In April 2021, Rosé became Tiffany & Co's global ambassador and starred in its 2021 and 2022 Tiffany HardWear campaigns, with the latter photographed by Mario Sorrenti.
-In 2023, she was selected to star in the global launch of the Tiffany Lock collection, which later also debuted a capsule selection named the Tiffany Lock Rosé edition, paying homage to Rosé's name with its feature of 18-karat rose gold and rare pink sapphires.
+In 2023, she headlined the global launch of the Tiffany Lock collection.
+Paying homage to her name, the Tiffany Lock Rosé Edition capsule selection later debuted with a feature of 18-karat rose gold and rare pink sapphires that same year.

 Rimowa

 Announced as a global ambassador for Rimowa in September 2023, Rosé has since starred in multiple installments of the brand's "Never Still" campaigns.
-She was also featured in an April 2024 editorial for Dazed Korea to launch Rimowa's Essential collection, consisting of travel accessories in colours "Papaya" and "Mint".
+She was featured in an April 2024 editorial for Dazed Korea to launch Rimowa's Essential collection, consisting of travel accessories in colours "Papaya" and "Mint".
+In April 2026, Rosé headlined the cover and editorial spread for Marie Claire Koreas special edition Rimowa issue.